chloe-data/chloe-data.github.io/_posts/2019-01-01-museum-visitors.markdown

 ![Markdown Image][12]
 ![Markdown Image][13]
 <figcaption>Snapshots of how the prototype can be used in a museum.
-Credits to Yuqi for video editing, Juspreet and James for acting.</figcaption>
+Credits to the team effort by Yuqi, Juspreet and James.</figcaption>
 <br>
 <br>
 <b>